 Eleventh grade is very important in the college planning process, with standardized testing, defining your college list, connecting with teachers for strong letter of recommendation, and keeping your grades high.

-This Summer – Make this time productive
+Make your time productive

 Take practice SAT & ACT to determine your best test

 We will compare your scores on the SAT & ACT practice test to determine which test is the best for you.
 Please take a Practice Test for both the SAT and ACT by clicking on the link.
 You can also do it through other test companies or directly their sites.
 Look at these Test Prep Options.
 Here is a Conversion Table to see the different scores.

 Do some early research

 Look at these articles Finding a College that you Love and Researching a College to see what is important.
 Then use Scoir to look at colleges that might be of interest.
 The website provides good college entrance information, as well as information about what schools offer.
 Find time for you to check out some of the websites and pick colleges that you are interested in exploring.
 Reach out to the admissions office and ask them to send you information.
 Most colleges track all contact that you have with them to determine how interested you are in the school.

 Focus on getting the best grades that you can, and getting help where needed

 Monitor your grades throughout the year and find ways to keep them high.
 Talk to teaches when you don’t understand a concept, and ask for extra work at the end of a semester when you grade is a on the edge of a higher one.
 Showing an interest and communicating with your teacher can make a difference in your grade.